kahnwong/karnwong.me/content/posts/2020-01-11-my-diet-is-not-for-you-to-market-it-as-healthy.md

   - celiac
 ---

 Assuming you're from the Anglosphere or live in trendy neighborhoods, you will see a lot of places offering gluten-free options and slapping "healthy" label on it.
-The problem arises when restauraners see the opportunity to cash in the gluten-free wave and start offering gluten-free options.
+The problem arises when restauranters see the opportunity to cash in the gluten-free wave and start offering gluten-free options.
 This is an issue because, gluten-free is not just eliminating wheat, barley, rye or oat.
 It's more than that.

-If you bake pizza using gluten-free flour in the **same** oven as regular pizza, it is considered *cross-contaminated* from floating flour dust in the air and some flour bits sticking to the oven, meaning it would contain gluten even if you use gluten-free flour.
+If you bake pizza using gluten-free flour in the **same** oven as regular pizza, it is considered _cross-contaminated_ from floating flour dust in the air and some flour bits sticking to the oven, meaning it would contain gluten even if you use gluten-free flour.

 Cross-contamination can happen a lot, and is hard to keep track of.
 A rule of thumb is to use separate set of cookwares when making gluten-free dishes.
 This is why people who cannot eat gluten rarely eat out - because it's very hard to find truly gluten-free places.